-There were too many times where I had believed that I didn’t have what it took to succeed…and there were an equal number of times where once I committed to doing something, I achieved “it,” almost effortlessly.
+There were too many times when I believed that I didn’t have what it took to succeed.
+And there were an equal number of times when I achieved a goal almost effortlessly, once I made the commitment.
 People and opportunities aligned to assist me.
-And like all goals, it took longer to accomplish than I realized––2 hours and 12 minutes up, and 2 hours to descend, not the three I had planned.
+And like all goals, climbing the Incline took longer to accomplish than I realized––2 hours and 12 minutes up, and 2 hours to descend, not the three I had planned.

 There was no fear this time––more the feeling of being welcomed into a friend’s home.
 As I leaned against the railing and inhaled, the mix of pine and lilacs filled the air.
-Magpies screeched under the trees nearby.
+Magpies screeched nearby as they strutted beneath the trees.
 The steps, the mountains, and the trees embraced me, and I sensed I was paying a visit to a trusted mentor.

 As I turned to begin my descent, a bit of sadness tugged at my heart.
 I briefly glanced upwards.
 “See you next time, dear friend,” knowing that these stairs held their own magic, and there was more to learn about them, about life––and about how far I could really go.